 Follow him on Twitter @PaulMaginnis1

 Ben Fisher is a political opinion writer and IT professional living in Kent, with experience across the public and private sectors.
+He is the founder of Leavers of Kent.
 His interests include how technology and politics will shape the world in future decades.

 Follow him on Twitter @BenFisherCT